twilio-professional-services/flex-project-template/docs/docs/setup-guides/07_configure_the_template.md

 #### the data model

-The custom_data model that is pushed into ui_attributes follows this pattern
+The custom_data model that lives in ui_attributes follows this pattern

 ```json
 {